UEFA.com works better on other browsers

 By car 🚘

-If you have no other choice but to travel by car, consider using one of the city’s Park + Ride facilities.
-You can find live updates on city parking and P+R capacities on the dedicated website.
+If you have no choice but to travel by car, consider using one of the city’s Park + Ride facilities.
+Up-to-date information on parking options and the capacities of Park + Ride locations can be found here.

 🏙️ Getting around Düsseldorf